Top three state agency officers get lucrative raises; Everyone else? 'No,' boss tells Nakamoto

 With others not getting the luxury of extra money, some believe the clever way to fatten their checks, doesn't pass the smell test.

-"It's a different set of rules, and it's wrong," Schroeder said.
+"It's a different set of rules, and it's wrong," Schroder said.

 More News